saddacracker/meetins/README.md

 ### Start
 Run `nx start` from root

-### AWS CDK commands have to be run from the 'serverless' directory until I get that added in the root package.json
+### AWS CDK commands

+*run from the 'serverless' directory until I get that added in the root package.json*

 1. `cd apps/serverless`
 2. `cdk <command>